jimmykallhagen/nordix-ZGuide_guide-to-zfs/stripe-raidz1-setup.md

 ---

-**Done, now we have a fast stripe zpool for VM, Gaming and everything that is not critical data, and at the same time we have created some of these HHD as a safe storage volume which then became 2TB**
+**Done, now we have a fast stripe zpool for VM, Gaming and everything that is not critical data, and at the same time we have created some of these HDD as a safe storage volume which then became 2TB**